Campus Recreation Programs

 The Office of Residence Life at St. Mary's University is a component of the Student Development Division and is shaped by Marianist traditions.
 Residence Life provides residence halls that are communities which develop students' life skills and personal responsibility and serve as transitional environments to future roles and service to society.
-First year students that reside outside of San Antonio are required to live on campus for their first year unless they receive permission prior to beginning of their first semester from the Office of Residence Life.
+First year students that reside outside of San Antonio/Bexar County are required to live on campus for their first two (2) years unless they receive permission prior to beginning of their first semester from the Office of Residence Life.

 Student Health Center